sarashamas/docs-calendar/docs/api/methods/js_eventcalendar_deleteevent_method.md

 const calendar = new eventCalendar.EventCalendar("#root", {
 	// configuration parameters
 });
-// remove an event with the "1" ID calendar.deleteEvent({ id: "1" });
+// delete an event with the "1" ID calendar.deleteEvent({ id: "1" });
 ~~~